webclient implementation guide

 The effect of this initialization is as follows:

-Examining BrowserControlCanvas.initialize(BrowserControl controlImpl)
+Examining BrowserControlCanvas.initialize(BrowserControl controlImpl),

 it can be see that it sets the variable private BrowserControl webShell

-, the argument passed to initialize()
+equal to result, the argument passed to initialize(),

-first checking that the argument is not null
+first checking that the argument is not null (we already now that

 it isn't).

-This says that result
+This says that result is the BrowserControlImpl instance

-, which is a BrowserControlCanvas
+for newCanvas, which is a BrowserControlCanvas implementation

 instance.